Committee of Sponsoring Organizations of the Treadway Commission: History

 COSO first examined financial reporting from October 1985 to September 1987, releasing "Report of the National Commission on Fraudulent Financial Information".
 The report included observations on the extent of fraudulent financial reporting, the root causes of such fraud, the role of independent public accountants in detecting fraud, and the steps companies could take to prevent fraudulent activity.

 As an extension of the original report and to fulfill its mission of improving financial reporting, COSO prepared a set of guidelines for managing a system of internal controls over financial reporting.
-In 1992, COSO published "Internal Control - Integrated Framework" which detailed five key components of an effective internal control system, along with tools to evaluate the effectiveness of such a system.
+In 1992, COSO published "Internal Control – Integrated Framework" which detailed five key components of an effective internal control system, along with tools to evaluate the effectiveness of such a system.
 In 2013, COSO re-released the Integrated Framework, stating that significant changes in technology and global business trends increased the need for quality systems of internal control, and provided enhanced guidance for the application of the overall principles.

 As part of the changes of the Sarbanes-Oxley Act of 2002, public companies in the United States are required to use a system of internal controls in order to evaluate the effectiveness of their own financial reporting, and to report on the results of that evaluation to their investors in their annual financial statements.
 The COSO framework is commonly used, given its broad applicability to all industries and enterprise sizes.

-Internal Control - Integrated Framework
+Internal control – integrated framework

 Key concepts of the COSO framework

 The COSO framework defines internal control as a process, carried out by the board of directors, the administration and other personnel of an entity, designed to provide "reasonable security" with respect to the achievement of objectives in operations, financial reporting, and compliance with applicable laws and regulations.

 COSO organizes its framework into five interrelated components, subdivided in 17 principles.
 COSO notes that in order for an effective system of internal control to reduce the risk of not achieving an entity's objectives, (i) each of the five components of internal control and relevant principles is present and functioning, and (ii) the five components are operating together in an integrated manner.